wdorsey/dotVFile/README.md

 ```

 ### VFileInfo
-`VFileInfo` contains all data about a vfile except for the content bytes.
+`VFileInfo` contains all information about a vfile.

 - `VFileInfo` is the return value for most VFile API operations.
 - `VFileInfo` are created internally by VFile.
 Users do not directly create or modify `VFileInfo`.